-Humanities contributes to our students SMSC development through:
+Humanities contributes to our Pupils SMSC development through:

-- Students learning about beliefs, values and the concept of spirituality.
-In key stages 3 and 4 History a study of the Black death and medieval times. - Various comparative studies, such as comparing recent events between countries and the cold war - Discussing and reflecting on a wide range of moral issues such as slavery, the Holocaust and Imperialism. - Social changes (Wade v.s.
-Roe History IGCSE case study) - Teaching through dilemmas which encourage student reflection. - The study of people and physical geography which gives our students the chance to reflect on the social and cultural characteristics of society. - Students being made aware of the influence of the social environment on behaviour.
+- Pupils learning about beliefs, values and the concept of spirituality, for example in Key stages 3 and 4 History, a study of the Black death and medieval times. - Various comparative studies, such as comparing recent events between countries and the cold war. - Discussing and reflecting on a wide range of moral issues such as slavery, the Holocaust and Imperialism. - Social changes (Wade v.s.
+Roe History IGCSE case study) - Teaching through dilemmas which encourage student reflection. - The study of people and physical geography which gives our Pupils the chance to reflect on the social and cultural characteristics of society. - Pupils being made aware of the influence of the social environment on behaviour.